Prasiolite - Prase quartz, green or hyaline

 Air

-clarity and emotional and
+clarity and emotional lightness

 Earth